NSA Mechanicsburg looking to test surrounding homes well water supply

 The Navy is partnering with the EPA and Health Department to conduct the tests.

-“Based on those results, we’ll determine whether or not if we need to go father and do any additional testing,” Bryan said.
+“Based on those results, we’ll determine whether or not if we need to go farther and do any additional testing,” Bryan said.

 “As soon as I saw this online, I was nervous and concerned for my health and future,” said Olivia Broy, who lives just outside the testing zone in Mechanicsburg.